yildbs/libYCuda/README.md

 	- Class for matrix handling like GpuMat in OpenCV

 	### YCudaBatchResizer
-	- Multiple regions in a frame can be resized by this class
+	- Multiple regions in a frame can be resized at once by this class
 	- The example code is at https://github.com/yildbs/Deep-Leaning-On-C-with-cuDNN/tree/master/Example-YDNNwithBatchResizer